Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/6-using-hp-port.md

     f.
 Sets the number of bytes to transfer to the CDMA register.
 The application software starts the DMA transfer.

-3. After the CDMA interrupt is triggered, checks the DMA transfer status.
+3. After the CDMA interrupt is triggered, the DMA transfer is checked. status.

     If the transfer status is successful, the application software